Undecided voters are the prize for both Biden and Trump in Thursday presidential debate

 Ross Williams contributed to this report.

-The post Undecided voters are the prize for both Biden and Trump in Thursday presidential debate appeared first on Washington State Standard.
+The post Undecided voters are the prize for both Biden and Trump in Thursday presidential debate appeared first on Oregon Capital Chronicle.